jmackraz/baker-house/README.rst

   Small RESTful service based on Pyramid and Cornice.
 It uses <name here> python package to control Onkyo/Integra receivers.

   Start the service (currently hardcoded to waitress) by executing this file as a script.
+  As an alternative, if you want the magical restat of the app when you modify a source file, you can also start the service using pserve, and a simple paste.deploy config file, as follows, from the root dir;

+    env PYTHONPATH="src" pserve --reload house_hub_paste.ini

   **STATUS:** Working as a service, with Colander schema validation.
 Emits an OpenAPI 2.0 JSON definition (that's not very useful).
   Factored to provide a mock, plus a module for my physical AV receiver